psf/pyperf/doc/api.rst

       Benchmark the function ``func(*args)``.

-      *name* is the name of the benchmark.
+      *name* is the benchmark name, it must be unique in the same script.

       The *inner_loops* parameter is used to normalize timing per loop iteration.